 Minted is super supportive of its community of artists and has given me access to a huge, broad audience.
 It has definitely helped feed my Instagram presence.

-Jess’s offerings for Minted below!
+Jess’s offerings for Minted can be found here!

 Amy: On your IG feed, you posted 12 paintings, 3 of which you were going to choose to become NEW prints.
 Have you decided which ones?